How to Determine the True Value of a Mobile Home

 - Since the home was in “good” condition, its value increased to $10,500.

 - Remaining physical life of home was 43 years.
-The unit was in Pinellas Cascade Park MH, which is nice, maintained.
+The unit was in Pinellas Cascade Park MH, which is nice and maintained.
 NADA called it Standard.
 This increased the value to $12,000.

 - Additional features or repairs were nil.
 Either would increase or decrease the base value.